OSS-Java-Seminar-2024/Notes/README.md

 categories and subcategories so that we can efficiently manage our services and enhance the guest experience.
-For example, I want to group information under main categories like "Reservations" or "Guest Services," and break them down further, such as "VIP Guests" under "Reservations" or "Room Maintenance" under "Housekeeping."
+For example, I want to group information under main categories like "Reservations" or "Guest Services," and break them down further, such as "VIP Guests" under "Reservations" or "Room Maintenance" under "Housekeeping."<br>

 I’d like to view these categories in a tree-like structure where staff can easily expand or collapse sections.
 I want to be able to add, rename, move, or delete